Closing the Philanthropic Gap

 Who receives impact investments?

-Social Enterprises, which are mission driven organizations (non-profit or for-profit) that use business strategies to generate sustainable social impact.
+Social Enterprises, which are mission driven organizations (for-impact or for-profit) that use business strategies to generate sustainable social impact.

 How do for-profit social enterprises deliver social impact?

-How do non-profit social enterprises deliver financial return?
+How do for-impact social enterprises deliver financial return?

-Many non-profit organizations provide goods and services to paying customers in the same manner as traditional businesses.
+Social enterprises provide goods and services to paying customers in the same manner as traditional businesses.
 Earned income often accounts for a small portion of the total resources needed to cover expenses.
-Donations are raised to balance budgets, and impact investments may supplement donations.
+Donations are raised to balance budgets, and impact investments supplement contributed income.

 Is impact investing widespread?
 Who else is doing it?